Bournemouth's Dinesh Gillela on damaging stereotypes Asian footballers deal with in Britain

 While Dinesh knows he is only just starting out on his professional footballing journey, he is aiming for the very top, and he doesn't see playing for his country as an impossible dream.

 "I hope my career goes to that level where I can try and get an international call-up.
-It all starts from the ground level but also from the higher up and with the FA chairman it starts there.
+It all starts from the ground level but also from higher up, and with the FA chairman, it starts there.

-"That'll make a massive difference and to see that the whole country is behind ethnic minorities coming through and playing for their country, and as long as everyone is in the same boat I feel like it could be sooner rather than later."
+"That'll make a massive difference and to see that the whole country is behind ethnic minorities coming through and playing for their country.
+As long as everyone is in the same boat I feel like it could be sooner rather than later."